Anshelen/microservices-deploy/README.md

 environment).
 The hosting machine must have docker and kubectl installed.
 If you are going to use docker images from your own docker registry account, then you need to correct hardcoded values (e.g. 'anshelen/microservices-backend') in kubernetes and jenkins files.
-Also Jenkins is set to use 'msvc-ns' namespace for cluster.
+Also Jenkins is using 'msvc-ns' namespace in a cluster.
+All files are situated in 'jenkins-kubectl' folder.

 ##### Setting pipelines:
 1. Deploy services in GKE